aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_14.rst

     make -C ../Configurations/MassSpring/ -f Makefile.cfg
     ./MARTeApp.sh -f ../Configurations/MassSpring/RTApp-MassSpring-47-Receiver_Gen.cfg -l RealTimeLoader -s State1

-Once the application is running, inspect the ``screen`` output and verify that the application is running without any issues.
+Once the application is running, inspect the ``screen`` output and verify that it is running without any issues.
 The log should show entries similar to the following:

 .. code-block:: console